mstksg/inCode/copy/entries/path-integral-intro.md

 Let's go back again to our electron next to an atom.
 Let's say that this electron will move around and return back to its current position at time
 $t_0 + \Delta t$, for very large $\Delta t$.
-Basically, it can do whatever it wants and has plenty of time to do so, following path integral mechanics (that is, the choice of path it takes follows the proper probability distribution)...it just has to somehow eventually end up back at its original position.

-The electron basically wanders around aimlessly, following path integral mechanics.

-We can pick a few random points in our path...those points pretty much represent **where an electron is most likely to be found**.
+From what we learned, this electron can really take any path it wants, going anywhere in the universe and back again.
+Any closed loop that that zig zags or curls anywhere is a valid path.

+We can "pick" a random path, weighted by the action, and see where the electron goes in that path.
+See where we find the electron along points in the path.
+After many picks, we start seeing where the electron is "most likely to be".
+We find the probability distribution of an electron in that potential.

 We now have a way, given any quantum potential, find the probability distribution of a particle in that potential.
-Take thousands or millions of such points, and find the probability distribution of those points.

 From here we can also find the particle's average energy, and many other properties of a particle given an arbitrary quantum potential.